vyynl/lumeria-duskrunner/content/index.md

 The Duskrunners are the lifeblood of Lumeria, bravely venturing into the night to ensure the flow of life, knowledge, and adventure between Holds and Shards.
 Through their divisions, they maintain communication, preserve supply lines, and neutralize threats before they escalate.

 This is where your story begins, adventurer.
-You and your party have completed your training and are now embarking on your first mission as a fully-fledged #DuskrunnerSpear  squad.
-Your task is to find and take out [[The Ashened Hand]]—a fledgling group operating hiding in the woods about a day and a half northeast from [[Wellspring]] in [[Calomir]], raiding and kidnapping members of the shard.
-How will your tale unfold as you step beyond society's walls into the wilderness for the first time?
+You and your party have passed your initiation into the guild and have become a full-fledged #DuskrunnerSpear squad.
+Your squad has been hired to track down the missing caravan belonging to the [[Ironroot Corporation]] located in the town of [[Wellspring]].
+The corporation has been having issues with a group of bandits calling themselves [[The Ashened Hand]], and fear that something bad may have befallen their last shipment.
+How will your tale unfold as you stop beyond society's walls into the wilderness on your first quest?

 ---
 ## Campaign Overview